top of page

 When people don't pack kids to come camping, and then find one in their site, they get alarmed.

 Each site at The Cove deserves to be treated as someone's home.
 As a parent/guardian it is your responsibility to explain boundaries to your children.
 Everyone paid their fee to camp here.
-No one's vacation is more important than their neighbour's.
+No one person's vacation is more important than their neighbour's.

 Can we swim in the ocean?